a-coles/GMMVoiceRecognizer/README.md

 ## GMM Voice Recognizer

 This is a MFCC-GMM-based voice recognizer implemented in Python.
-This repository contains a mirror of the directory structure for the web-hosted version as well as a standalone application to be used for testing.
+This repository contains a standalone application to be used for testing.

 ## What is in here?

-* The mirror of the web-hosted version is contained in the public_html directory.
 * The standalone version is contained in voicerecognizer.py.
 * More information about the implementation can be found in the GMM Voice Recongnizer - Writeup.pdf file.